Trinity Lakes AVA: Topography

 The Trinity Lake area is characterized by rugged steep timbered ridges dropping into Trinity and Lewiston lakes.
-The filling of the lakes in the early 1960's left only small narrow valleys uncovered.
-The narrow valleys are where the plantable ground is, this makes up only about 1.5 % of the approximately 96000 acre.
+The filling of the lakes in the early 1960s left only small narrow valleys uncovered.
+The narrow valleys are where the plantable ground is, this makes up only about 1.5% of the approximately 96000 acre.
 There now are five commercial vineyards in the boundaries of the area, totaling approximately 30 acre of wine grapes currently being grown.
 In the narrow valleys the "lake affect" becomes more pronounced because the valleys are so small compared to the large bodies of water this has a moderating affect on the area's temperature.
 Due to the ruggedness of the area the elevation varies from approximately 1500 to 4000 ft above sea level.

 Climate

 The Trinity Lake viticultural area's degree days are on the border of a Region I to Region II, depending on the year's season.
 The "area" has two distinct seasons, a rainy and dry season.
 The rainy season occurs from November thru May and can be quite cold with an average low temperatures of 27 F in December and January.
 But during the dry season it can be quite warm with average high temperatures of 93 F} in July and August.
 The average rainfall is around 44 in a year.
 Because of the mountainous climate, the growing season is relatively short with 175 to 200 days.
 The key difference to the Trinity Lake area is the large body of water, approximately 2500000 acre/ft with a depth of 450 ft and approx. 28 mi long, which has a cooling affect during the day and a warming affect during the night.
 As in the Finger Lake's region in New York this area would not be able to grow grapes of equal quality without the "lake affect".
 Other potential grape growing areas in the County have the same type of mountainous climate but do not have the "lake affect" due to their distance from the lakes.
+The USDA plant hardiness zones are 8a and 8b.